DMClVG/Toy/docs/reference_plugins_array.md

 # Array

-Instances of the Array plugin hold arrays which are indexed by numbers, beginning from 0 and counting up.
+Instances of the Array plugin are indexed by numbers, beginning from 0 and counting up.
 Arrays do not allow for "holes" i.e. missing elements.

 ## Usage